GingerNinja23/ipop-documentation/Switchmode-(new).md

 Swithmode expands down from the L-3 network packet handling to L-2 frame handling.
 In this mode, Ipop nodes function as a switch and make all the connected IPOP nodes and associated interface virtually be on  the same L2 link layer.

+This feature is not complete with the latest release yet.
+So you can either download from the below link or compile by your self with the latest "devel" branch.

+(for Ubuntu)

+(for CentOS 7)

 It is users caveat assigning IP address not to collide.

 For the switchmode test, we use LXC with ubuntu.